ta da

 Majors and Programs

 The Traditional Path starts each year in January (Spring Term) and August (Fall Term) and has the summers off.
 The Accelerated Path starts in August (Fall Term) each year and goes through all four terms back-to-back.
-If a student begins as a freshman, they will complete their degree in four years (eight semesters).
-Any credits transferred in or previously earned degrees may adjust a student’s timeline.
-Students should contact their admissions counselor for more information.
+If a student begins UNW as a freshman, they can complete their degree in four years (eight semesters).
+All prerequisites and core-curriculum courses are completed in years 1–2.
+During years 3–4 students focus on nursing courses.

-This pre-licensure program provides a strong foundation in biblical studies, liberal arts, and the scenes.
-This degree prepares you to take and pass the NCLEX and four top graduates programs in nursing and careers in healthcare
+This pre-licensure program provides a strong foundation in biblical studies, liberal arts, and the sciences.

 Why we do what we do

 Each student is important to us.
 Faculty and staff take time to know students on an individual basis.
 Our desire is to ensure students have the necessary support and resources in order to be successful in the program.
-During the first two years of a students’ time at UNW, they have regular meetings with, Leane Gondek, their Pre-Nursing Student Success Program Coach.
-Over the course of time, a level of trust is built, providing the student with a ‘safe place’ to share their praises and struggles.
-As students prepare to enroll in their nursing courses, Leane introduces them to a nursing faculty member who will assume the role of advisor for their next chapter.
+During the first two years of a students’ time at UNW, they have regular meetings with the Pre-Nursing Student Success Program Coach.
+Once students begin their nursing courses, a student mentor and a nursing faculty advisor will be assigned to support a during the program.

 nursing students